petrelharp/ftprime_ms/talks/broad_12_mar_2018.md

 3. add any new mutations to the Mutation Table and (if necessary) their locations to the Site Table.

+... and,

-4. Every so often, *simplify* the tables stored in memory.
+4. Every so often, *simplify* the tables so far, retaining the history of the current generation.

 <!-- 5. display impressive speedups 2min) -->